jklayman/DSC-232-Project/README.md

 # Need to finish
 ## Conclusion
 This is where you do a mind dump on your opinions and possible future directions.
 Basically what you wish you could have done differently.
 Here you close with final thoughts.

+### Real World Use

+The TF-IDF model presented in this project offers substantial practical value for the gaming industry ecosystem.
+The model’s ability to automatically extract and analyze player preferences from review text provides a scalable solution for understanding what drives user satisfaction across the Steam gaming platform.
+Whether applied to enhance recommendation systems, guide game developer decisions, or inform market research strategies, this model bridges the gap between unstructured user feedback and actionable business decisions.
+The demonstrated correlation between textual features and player behavior metrics validates the model's potential to transform how gaming companies understand/respond to their users/customers, ultimately supporting the creation of more engaging/successful gaming experiences for all.

 ### Overarching Impact